jasujm/enhanced-enum/docs/enhancedenumlib.rst

 the.
 Because the generated definitions are also public API of the type, backward incompatible changes are not made lightly.

-Let's take a closer look at the enumeration from :ref:`introduction`:
+Let's create ``Status`` type that enumerates the different states of an imaginary process:

   >>> import enum
   >>> class Status(enum.Enum):